mattstell96/RealEstateML/README.md

 <h2>Abstract</h2>

 The objective of this project is to build an algorithm that accurately predicts the selling price of houses.
 The work is based on a sample of houses sold in Ames, Iowa.
 Firstly, pre-processing steps are carried out on the original dataset to ensure data quality and technical feasibility.
-Secondly, having designed, tested, and optimized four predictive models, namely OLS Regression, Lasso Regression, Regression Tree, and Random Forest, we demonstrate the Random Forest algorithm to be the most accurate algorithm.<br/ >
+Secondly, having designed, tested, and optimized four predictive models, namely OLS Regression, Lasso Regression, Regression Tree, and Random Forest, we demonstrate the Random Forest algorithm to be the most accurate algorithm. <br />

 💡 This project was carried out for my Machine Learning class with N. Karst at Babson College<br/>